Asian Art Outpost

 shén

-This is the simplest form of spirit.
-This single character alone will conjure up ideas of the spiritual world.
-This character can also be translated as "vital awareness" as in the fact that one must know they exist to exist (I think, therefore I am).
+This single character alone will conjure up ideas of the spiritual world. 神 can also be translated as “vital awareness” as in the fact that one must know they exist to exist (I think, therefore, I am).

 Other translations include:

-God, mysterious, divine essence, lively, spiritual being, divinity, supernatural, soul, mind, nerves, and energy.
-In some extended context it can mean genius or unusual.
+God, deity, mysterious, divine essence, lively, spiritual being, divinity, supernatural, soul, mind, nerves, and energy.
+In some extended context, it can mean genius or unusual.

 Trust in God